 A herniated disc causes pain to manifest in the lower back that extend throughout the entire body.
 Spinal discs normally act as shock absorbers by providing cushion and spacing between the vertebral bodies.
 But over time, these discs can degenerate, become injured and bulge out (herniate).
 As a result, the viscous material from the interior of the disc will ooze into the spinal canal, thereby producing intense pain from irritating sensitive nerves on one side of the body.
 Signs and symptoms of herniated discs depend on the location in the spine and whether the disc presses against a nerve.
 The most prevalent symptoms a patient will experience include pain in the buttocks, thigh, and calf, numbness or tingling from the affected nerves, muscle weakness, issues with stability and difficulty lifting and holding items.

 Regardless of the source, the team at New Jersey Spine Specialists can treat a patient’s back and neck with precision and compassion.
+Patients living in the nearby area can receive quality care without visiting our office.
+By utilizing telemedicine technologies, patients with back pain can access NJSS experts using a smartphone, desktop, laptop, or tablet.
 New Jersey Spine Specialist’s doctors hold a successful history in treating countless patients from all over New Jersey for a broad array of back-related issues, including cycling lower back pain.
 With convenient locations at Summit’s Overlook Hospital and Montclair’s Mountainside Hospital, New Jersey Spine Specialist’s board-certified spine surgeons provide patients with treatment tailored to individual needs.
 If you begin to feel cycling lower back pain, don’t let your quality of life dwindle any longer.
 Come in for a consultation with New Jersey’s leading spine doctors, and learn about what minimally invasive treatment options may be best for you.
-To find out more about NJSS can help mitigate neck and back pain, give us a call at (908) 608-9619.
+To find out more about NJSS can help mitigate neck and back pain, give us a call at (908) 738-1679.

 “I am pain free, walking and well on my way to recovery thanks to the help of New Jersey Spine Specialists” —Robert K